vue-leaflet/Vue2Leaflet/docs/README.md

 v1.0.0 introduces Leaflet Controls you can now use them using LControlAttribution, LControlLayers, LControlScale and LControlZoom.

-When adding LControlAttribution or LControlZoom to your template, remember to desactivate the default one by using LMap options:
+When adding LControlAttribution or LControlZoom to your template, remember to deactivate the default one by using LMap options:

 ``` js
 {